 How Interest Rate Hikes Affect Different Asset Classes

-The Mechanics of Monetary Contraction
+Monetary Contraction

 When central banks like the Federal Reserve or the European Central Bank raise benchmark rates, they are essentially increasing the price of money.
 This mechanism is primarily used to cool overheated economies and curb inflationary pressures.
 For investors, this creates a "discount rate" effect: as the risk-free rate rises, the present value of future cash flows diminishes, leading to immediate price adjustments across the risk spectrum.